java/lab-jdk-tools/E_bday_jfr/README.md

 * `src/test/java`: The source code for unit tests and integration tests.
 * `src/snippets`: The JSON snippets folder.

+At any time, you can search or look on [https://dev.java/learn/jvm/jfr/](https://dev.java/learn/jvm/jfr/) to learn more about JDK Flight Recorder.

 ## **Lab Activity No 1**: Inspect Application Behavior without Dumping Data